xplosionmind/old.tommi.space/_notes/public/Bugs and Feature Requests.md

 - Custom display front matter
 - read front matter metadata and use it
 - add a GUI metadata editor which modifies front matter content
-- support anchor links in wililinks
+- support anchor links in wikilinks
 - support pages embedding

 <br>